Health Needs To Be Front And Centre Of National Plans To Fight Climate Change

 Most countries depend on international financial support for climate action.
 Only one in ten NDCs include domestic funding for some or all of their health actions and only one in five long-term strategies include specific health funding provisions such as taxes, levies and carbon pricing mechanisms.

-Despite this reliance on multilateral climate financing, only 2 percent of adaptation funding and 0.5 percent of overall climate funding is currently allocated to projects that explicitly aim to protect or improve human health.
+Despite this reliance on multilateral climate financing, only 2% of adaptation funding and 0.5% of overall climate funding is currently allocated to projects that explicitly aim to protect or improve human health.

 To ensure an equitable and effective response to climate change, WHO is calling for multilateral climate financing mechanisms to allocate more funding to policies and initiatives that explicitly aim to protect or improve human health.